Nielson Field: Nielson Airport

+runways by enlarging and improving them.
+Originally, the black-topped runways were NE/SW 2,850ft x 99ft and NW/SE 2,850ft x 99ft each on a grassy strip 199ft wide, which the Japanese enlarged to 3,960ft x 328ft.
+NW/SE and 50 percent of the NE/SW runway were paved with concrete.
+Other notable improvements included a wide taxiway which encircled the field, revetments, and barracks for 600 men.
+On the morning of 21 September 1944, this airport and three other Japanese air bases in Greater Manila were attacked by American carrier aircraft.
+This caused President Laurel to issue declarations of martial law and of war.
+When Manila was liberated, the Americans and the Filipinos were again able to wrest control of the airport from the Japanese, and the American army's Philippine Civil Affairs Unit established a supply depot at the airport.
+The partially damaged airport, which was renamed Makati Airport, and its facilities were fully restored and commercial air services, including international flights, resumed in 1946.

 In 1948, when the airport ceased operations in Makati to relocate to its present site adjacent to Nichols Field (now Villamor Air Base) in Pasay, ownership of the airport's permanent facilities reverted to the owner of the land, Ayala y Compañía.
 Although the runways were eventually converted into roads – the secondary runway (runway 07/25) became Paseo de Roxas and the primary runway (runway 12/30) became Ayala Avenue – and other airport structures were sacrificed to give way to the development of the Makati business and commercial district, the owners preserved the airport's passenger terminal and control tower, which came to be known as the Nielson Tower.

 Nielson Tower

 In the succeeding years, various uses were found for the Nielson Tower, a two-story concrete structure designed to resemble an airplane from a bird's-eye view.
 At one point, it served as the headquarters of a police detachment.
 It also housed the offices of the Ayala-owned Integrated Property Management Corporation for several years.

-From the late 1970s up to April 1994, a group of Filipino investors leased the tower for a semi-private, first-class club and restaurant.
+From the late 1970s up to April 1994, a group of Filipino investors leased the tower for a semi-private, first-class club and restaurant, as it is opposite The Peninsula Manila hotel.
 In 1996, after almost two years of renovation work, the Nielson Tower became the home of the Filipinas Heritage Library before its transfer to the Ayala Museum.
-In 2014, Nielson Tower became the home of a restaurant called Blackbird.
+In 2014, Nielson Tower became the home of an upscale restaurant and bar called Blackbird, which uses the former controlroom as its upper dining floor.